Don’t overhaul your swing or change coaches too often, mention Lassi Pensikkala

 LET Ladies European Tour

-About the author
+About the destination expert

-Lassi Pensikkala — With three decades in the travel industry, Lassi has worked as a professional travel guide, destination management entrepreneur, and international travel consultant, serving 700+ B2B clients from 55 countries.
-His experience spans global mega-events (Formula 1, football world championships, international trade fairs, and congresses) as well as incentives, themed group tours, and tailor-made cultural journeys.
-This expertise was built over 20+ years as the founder and operator of a destination management company in Germany.
-He is the author of 37 Europe travel guides, 60 USA destination guides, and a growing collection of world guides on AmerExperience.com.
+Lassi Pensikkala — With four decades in the travel industry, economist Lassi Pensikkala has worked as a professional travel guide, destination management entrepreneur, and international travel consultant, serving 700+ B2B clients from 55 countries.
+He is polyglot and his experience spans global mega-events (Formula 1, football world championships, international trade fairs, and congresses) as well as incentives, themed group tours, and tailor-made cultural journeys.
+This expertise is built over 40+ years as the founder and operator of a destination management company in Germany, Europe and Latin America.
+He is the author of 37 Europe travel guides, 60 USA and 20 Latin America destination guides, and a growing collection of multilingual Travel Destination Magazines EN ES DE SE FI on AmerExperience.com.
 Learn more

 We use cookies in order to give you the best possible experience on our website.
 By continuing to use this site, you agree to our use of cookies.